IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/README.md

 #### 3b Import bacpac

-You can create a bacpac of your database, including all types using [this tutorial](https://www.sqlservercentral.com/articles/sql-server-dacpac-in-azure-data-studio).
+You can create a bacpac of your database, including all types by installing Azure data studio, then installing the ``Admin Pack for SQL Server`` extension.
+Connect to your server, right click and select ``Data-tier Application Wizard``.
+Select the last option, click next until it starts to export the bacpac.

 > If you've already created a database, remove it before importing the bacpac (this creates a new database)